csmiga/nfunct/README.md

   * [What is non-functional testing][what_is_non-functional_testing]
   * [Non-functional testing includes][includes]

-### What is non-functional testing
+### What is Non-functional Testing

 Non-functional testing is the testing of a software application or system for its non-functional requirements: the way a system operates, rather than specific behaviours of that system.
 This is in contrast to functional testing, which tests against functional requirements that describe the functions of a system and its components.
 The names of many non-functional tests are often used interchangeably because of the overlap in scope between various non-functional requirements.
 For example, software performance is a broad term that includes many specific requirements like reliability and scalability.
+In short, non-functional testing is a software testing technique that verifies the attributes of the system such as memory leaks, performance or robustness of the system.
+Non-Functional testing is performed at all test levels.

-### Non-functional testing includes
+### Non-functional Testing Techniques

   * Baseline testing
   * Compliance testing